smarty-php/smarty/docs/preface.md

 There are tens of thousands of unique visitors on the Smarty website daily, mostly developers reading documentation.
-Many well-known PHP projects make use of Smarty such as XOOPS CMS, CMS Made Simple , Tiki CMS/Groupware and X-Cart to name a few.
+Many well-known PHP projects make use of Smarty such as XOOPS CMS, CMS Made Simple, Tiki CMS/Groupware and X-Cart to name a few.

 **Summary**